Henry Dimbleby: School meals

-In 2013, Dimbleby and John Vincent were invited to write a report on school meals in the United Kingdom.
+In 2013 Dimbleby and John Vincent were invited by the then Secretary of State for Education Michael Gove to write a report on school meals in the United Kingdom.
 They produced the School Food Plan, which made 17 recommendations to improve the quality of school meals and food education.
 As a result of the plan, the government now provides free school lunches to all infants in years Reception, 1 and 2.
 In addition, practical cooking and nutrition is now part of the National Curriculum for 4- to 14-year-olds, and two major food flagships have been launched across Lambeth and Croydon.
 On 25 November 2015, the government stated that free infant school meals would be safe from national spending cuts.

 National Food Strategy

 In July 2020 the National Food Strategy, Part One, was published, which Dimbleby led.
 This proposed actions to help disadvantaged children and to promote environmental and animal welfare standards.
-The recommendations for disadvantaged children were supported by Marcus Rashford in his 2020 covid-related campaign.
+The recommendations for disadvantaged children were supported by Marcus Rashford in his 2020 Covid-related campaign.

+Other

+From 2018 to 2023, Dimbleby was the a non-executive board member of the Department for Environment, Food and Rural Affairs.

+In January 2024 Dimbleby founded Bramble Partners, a venture capital firm, that invests in businesses seeking to improve food security.

 Recognition

-Vincent and Dimbleby were awarded MBEs in the 2015 Birthday Honours for their work on the School Food Plan.
+Vincent and Dimbleby were appointed MBEs in the 2015 Birthday Honours for their work on the School Food Plan.

 In 2017, Dimbleby received the Sustainable Restaurant Association's Raymond Blanc Sustainability Hero award along with Vincent.

+In July 2025, Dimbleby was given an honorary doctorate by Newcastle University.